 Q) I want to prove I'm the best on extreme gear by competing in tournaments.
 How do I know when one is happening and how do I sign up?

 A) You can mute the whole server but for the love of big birds, don't mute the #📢updates channel.
 Make a notification exception for this one channel and you will always know when a new competition is announced.
 They are seldom held, but they are always of epic portions, typically handing out prizes (usually money) to the winners.
 When we announce one, type "I'm in" in #📝tourney-signups and you will receive a temporary role called @Competitive Player so that we can ping to call matches and such.

 Q) How can I support you guys?

-A) First and foremost, the best way is to contribute to the community is by spending time in it.
-Competing in tournaments, creating textures, watching our streams, or even just hanging out in the server's voice chat is valued.
-Due to popular demand, there are methods to directly donate to team members.
-The director of the project, The Protagonist, and Jam, the community manager and website coder, have twitch accounts where you can donate directly to them.
-Linked here: Protag & Jam
+A) First and foremost, the best way to contribute to the community is by spending time in it.
+Competing in tournaments, participating in server events, watching our streams, or even just hanging out in the server's voice chat is valued.
+You can also support us by subscribing to our youtube page.

 Lastly, the director of the project, The Protagonist has twitch accounts where you can donate directly to them.
 Linked here: Protag & Sonic Riders Competitive